SpikeAI/2022-10-04_polychronies_OBSOLETE/content/20_detection-polychronization.md

 ### polychronization Izhikevitch

+Considering the number of spikes required to exceed a voltage threshold, asynchronous signals are less efficient than synchronous signals.
+However, taking axonal propagation times into account, synchronous signals may not coincide significantly at the post-synaptic neuron contrary to asynchronous or polychronous signals.
+The term polychronous was first introduced in 2006, by E. Izhichevitch in [@doi: 10.1162/089976606775093882].
+He defines this term after pointing out a particular organization of the neurons of his spiking artificial neural network.
+The network is characterized by a timing-dependant learning rule for weights (STDP) and by fixed conduction delays between neurons.
+Due to the interplay between the delays and STDP, the spiking neurons spontaneously self-organize into groups and generate patterns of stereotypical polychronous activity, i.e. exhibit reproducible time-locked but not synchronous firing patterns.
+The neurons composing a group discharge at different times, but due to delays, the spikes reach the postsynaptic neuron at the same time.
+This synchrony leads to the summation of the excitatory post-synaptic potentials evoked by each spike and thus to the crossing of the voltage threshold and to the discharge of a spike.
+According to the STDP rule, the neurons involved in this activity will see their weight of synaptic connection increase and thus, constitute a polychronous group.
+Interestingly, thanks to the fact that a neuron can be involved in different polychronous groups,  the number of coexisting polychronous groups far exceeds the number of neurons in the network, resulting in an unprecedented memory capacity of the system.
+-> insert fig 2 of [@doi: 10.1162/089976606775093882]

+Thus, the learning of delays allowing this polychronous group organization may be useful to detect temporal sequences of interest.

 * Reproducing Polychronization: A Guide to Maximizing the Reproducibility of Spiking Network Models <https://www.frontiersin.org/articles/10.3389/fninf.2018.00046/full>
   * comes with python code